Guyana (Demerara)

 Enmore : Continuous wooden column

-The distillery also produces a light rum in a multi-column complex, as well as a highly concentrated 'High Ester' rum in a small, specially designed still.
+The distillery also produces a light rum in a multi-column complex, as well as a highly concentrated "High Ester" rum in a small still specially designed for the purpose.

-Demerara rums are often associated with little codes, a series of mysterious letters that allow us to find our way around, provided that we are a little initiated.
+Demerara rums are often associated with little codes, a series of mysterious letters that are easy to understand, provided you're a bit of a connoisseur.

 These codes, called " marks ", correspond to a style of rum.
 Each still is capable of producing several styles, or several concentrations.
-Thus, one will find the EHP or ELCR marks for theEnmore still, for example.
-But DDL has also managed to recreate the styles of defunct stills using the stills it has at its disposal.
+For example, EHP or ELCR marks can be found for theEnmore still.
+But DDL has also succeeded in recreating styles from defunct stills using those it has at its disposal.
 This is the case of the Albion style, made on the Enmore column and bearing the AN mark.
-Knowing the mark of a rum allows one to find one's way through the profusion of styles that the Demerara world has to offer.
+Knowing a rum's mark helps you find your way through the profusion of styles on offer in the Demerara world.

 Guyana rums

-The official bottling brand for Guyana rums is El Dorado.
-The range extends from El Dorado 3 year old, a white rum which is actually an aged filtered rum, to El Dorado 25 year old.
+The official bottler of Guyana rums is El Dorado.
+The range extends from El Dorado 3 ans, a white rum that is in fact a filtered vieux, to El Dorado 25 ans.
 These are blends of different styles of rum distilled at DDL.
 The brand also offers vintages of each style, Port Mourant or Enmore for example, bottled unfined.

 Guyana rums can be found in many other blends, including navy rums such as Pusser's and Dos Maderas rums.

-Finally, independent bottlers quickly became interested in this fascinating universe and offered numerous versions of these famous styles.
-This is the case of Silver Seal, Rum Nation, Mezan, Cadenhead's, Velier or La Compagnie des Indes, among others.
+Finally, independent bottlers were quick to take an interest in this fascinating universe, offering numerous versions of these famous styles.
+These include Silver Seal, Rum Nation, Mezan, Cadenhead's, Velier and La Compagnie des Indes, among others.
 Read less